 Liquidity and refinancing risk management

 Net working capital management is an integral part of the liquidity risk management.
-The Treasury monitors and forecasts net working capital fluctuations in close co-operation with the subsidiaries.
-Net working capital decreased to EUR -366 million (EUR -294 million) as at December 31, 2017 due to e.g. the impact of large capital projects’ milestone payment schedules on net working capital.
+Treasury monitors and forecasts net working capital fluctuations in close co-operation with the subsidiaries.
+Net working capital dincreased to EUR -426 million (EUR -474 million) as at December 31, 2019 due to e.g. large capital projects’ milestone payments.

 Group’s refinancing risk is managed by balancing the proportion of current and non-current interest-bearing debt and average maturity of non-current interest-bearing debt including committed undrawn credit facility.
 The average maturity of non-current interest-bearing debt, including current portion, and committed undrawn credit facility as at December 31, 2019, was 3.1 years (3.7 years).
 The amount of current nterest-bearing debt, including current portion of non-current interest-bearing debt was 23 percent (19%) of total debt portfolio.
 As at December 31, 2019, Valmet’s interest-bearing liabilities consist of debt and lease liabilities, and debt portfolio includes only loans from financial institutions.

 The tables below present undiscounted cash flows on the repayments and interests on Valmet’s financial liabilities (excl. lease liabilities and derivatives) by the remaining maturities from the balance sheet date to the contractual maturity date.
 The remaining maturities of lease liabilities are presented in Financial Statements 2019 in Note 5, and correspondingly remaining maturities of derivatives in Note 10.